 How can you get backlinks?

-- Network with people in your industry (tech blogger meet other bloggers, website designers, tech guys, and tech products sellers)
+- Network with people in your industry (tech bloggers meet other bloggers, website designers, tech guys, and tech products sellers)

 I like the videos on Ahref and their blog posts.

 I can’t tell you the ones to buy.
-Check the first point in this post and do your research.
+Do your research and make a choice.

 #14.
 Include a short video summary of your blog post